EnduranceCode/windows-setup-guide/3-desktop-software.md

 #### 3.8.1.
 Installation

-To install [**VLC**](https://www.videolan.org/), open a a PowerShell console and execute the upcoming command to execute the installation from the [Microsoft Store](https://apps.microsoft.com/detail/XPDM1ZW6815MQM).
+To install [**VLC**](https://www.videolan.org/), apen a PowerShell console and execute the upcoming command to execute the installation from the [Microsoft Store](https://apps.microsoft.com/detail/XPDM1ZW6815MQM).

     winget install XPDM1ZW6815MQM -s msstore